SURYASNAIR1/Cybersecurity-/Security Assessment of Wi-Fi.md

 ![image](https://user-images.githubusercontent.com/123303806/230726033-8ab72e2a-6143-400a-afe8-5d0a5bbf362b.png)

+Here we have created a txt file which contains some possible passwords and then we tried to crack it.

 5.Use Rouge AP (WifiPhisher) to create an Evil twin, perform a basic phishing attack using this rouge AP,and document the difference between the two attacks you have performed.